MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-justify-actions-csharp.md

 # Microsoft Information Protection SDK File API - Action Justification for lowering a sensitivity label on a file (C#)

-This quick start addresses handling of a downgrade label operation when the label policy requires justification.Here, we will use `IFileHandler` interface for changing the labels of a file.
+This quickstart addresses handling of a downgrade label operation when the label policy requires justification.Here, we will use `IFileHandler` interface for changing the labels of a file.
 For further details consult [API reference](/dotnet/api/?term=microsoft.informationprotection).

 ## Prerequisites